Karen Moncrieff

 Movies she has directed have won several awards.
 The Dead Girl won the Deauville American Film Festival's grand prize in 2007.
 The Keeping Hours won the Audience Award for Fiction Feature Film at the L.A.
 Film Fest in 2017.

-Her directing credits are in both television and features, and she has acted in the soap operas Passions, Days of Our Lives and Santa Barbara.
+Her directing credits are in both television and features, and she has acted in the soap operas Days of Our Lives and Santa Barbara.
 In 1985, she was crowned Miss Illinois and competed in the Miss America 1986 pageant.
 She graduated from Rochester Adams High School in 1982.